karmab/kcli/README.md

 - *profile* name of one of your profile.
 Only checked in plan file
 - *scripts* array of paths of custom script to inject with cloudinit.
 Note that it will override cmds part.
 You can either specify full paths or relative to where you're running kcli.
 Only checked in profile or plan file

-## additional parameters for plan files

-- *ips* Array of ips.
-Length of this array must match Lenght of the netmask array

-Note that up to 4 ips can also be provided on command line when creating a single vm ( with the flag -1, -2, -3 and -4)

 ## ansible dynamic inventory